tonysamperi/ngx-mat-lib/README.md

 MIT © [Tony Samperi](mailto:github@tonysamperi.it)

-Font Awesome Free is free, open source, and GPL friendly.
+ngx-mat-lib is free, open source, and GPL friendly.
 You can use it for commercial projects, open source projects, or really almost whatever you want.

 Attribution is required by MIT, SIL OLF, and CC BY licenses.
 Downloaded files already